 It’s crucial that more banks, investors and insurance companies join PCAF.
 For these financial institutions, joining is the first step toward putting the global economy on a far more environmentally sustainable path.

-Nando van Kleeff, Programme Manager Climate Action, IKEA Foundation
+Nando van Kleeff, former Programme Manager Climate Action, IKEA Foundation

 This Op-Ed has been published in:

 Climate Change: How Investors Can Save The Planet (ibtimes.com)